-The fellowship requires, at a minimum, a 12-month residential experience in Washington, D.C., which prepares individuals to influence the future of health and health care in the nation.
+The fellowship requires a full-time commitment with a minimum 12-month residence in Washington, D.C., which prepares individuals to influence the future of health and health care in the nation.

-The fellowship begins in September with an intensive three-and-a-half-month orientation arranged by the NAM, during which time the fellows meet with national leaders of health and health care policy, think tanks and interest groups, key executive branch officials, and members of Congress and their staffs.
-Fellows also participate in seminars on health economics, the congressional budget process, current priority issues in federal health policy, and the process for federal decision-making.
-In November, fellows join the American Political Science Association Congressional Fellowship Program to expand their knowledge and awareness about Congress and the political process.
+The fellowship begins in September with an intensive three-and-a-half-month orientation arranged by the NAM, during which time the fellows meet with national leaders well-versed in health and health care policy; think tanks and interest groups; key executive branch officials; and members of Congress and their staffs.
+Fellows also participate in seminars on health economics; the congressional budget process; current priority issues in federal health policy; and the process for federal decision-making.
 The concentrated orientation is designed to prepare the fellows for immediate success in federal legislative and executive branch positions.